 Solar panels made using crystalline silicon are the most common for homes.
 If you are planning to buy a crystalline silicon solar panel, it would be wise to know the difference between the two types that exist.
 This will help you make a well-informed decision.

 The difference arises from the technology that they incorporate.
 They use silicone cell technology.
-Monocrystalline solar panels as the name suggest are made using a single crystal of silicon.
+Monocrystalline solar panels as the name suggests are made using a single crystal of silicon.

 Polycrystalline solar panels, on the other hand, are made using multiple silicone fragments that are then melted together.
 Here is more information about monocrystalline solar panels and polycrystalline solar panels to help you select the solar panel that’s best suited for your home.